 Note also that the majority of believers represented in this diagram will be in the first resurrection and Eve is central as the ‘mother of all the living’ (Genesis 3:20).
 What is remarkable is how the Bible has drawn together all believers who are spiritually living or ‘born again’ (which includes Old Testament Saints) in such a symmetrical pattern.
 As will be seen, this symmetry is even more significant once the biblical source text of the central number ‘190’ is known.

 Genesis 3:20 And Adam called his wife's name Eve, because she was the mother of all living.

-Matthew 13:8 (NKJV) But others fell on good ground and yielded a crop: some a hundredfold, some sixty, some thirty.
+Matthew 13:8 But others fell on good ground and yielded a crop: some a hundredfold, some sixty, some thirty.

-It is here that the number ‘190’ manifests in the Bible in a passage to do with all ‘believers’.
-Add up the numbers ‘100’ and ‘60’ and ‘30’ to yield ‘190’.
+It is here that the number ‘190’ manifests in the Bible and in a passage to do with all believers.
+Add up the numbers ‘100’ and ‘60’ and ‘30’ and the result is ‘190’.

 In summary, triangular numbers mark significant people (or groups) in the Bible just before a major divine intervention!
 Why would God do this?
 Well, the reason is that these triangular numbers are part of a bigger picture in that they are an essential stage of the prime-fulfilment pattern – a pattern of elegant form which gives biblical forensic authentication to the fulfilment of major dispensational events.